KingMordas/ASpaceGame/README.md

 Be aware that I'm not dedicated 100% of my time to this project, I'm doing this in my spare time, so please be patient if I don't respond immediately or at all; I'll certainly try to do my best.

+## List of all default branches

+### main
+The _main_ branch is the **production** repository; on this branch only _pull requests_ from the _develop_ branch are accepted.
+Everytime a push is made on this branch, the associated action activates to perform the following operations:

+1. Latest version checkout (from _main_)
+2. Code building
+3. Unit tests execution
+4. Tag creation
+5. New release with changelog

+### develop
+The _develop_ branch is a container for all the developers' activities.
+Each developer creates a specific issue branch from the _develop_ one and once they have finished their work, they merge everything into this branch.
+This is basically a container of all **unreleased content**.

 ### Code of Conduct

 Please be respectful and considerate when interacting with others.